Paper Outline Policy

 - ensuring that paper outlines are developed for every occurrence of each paper for which they are responsible, except non-credit courses, dissertations and theses

-- Chairpersons of department (or equivalent) are responsible for ensuring that paper outlines:
+- Heads of School or equivalent are responsible for ensuring that paper outlines:

 - are correct and accurate at the time of publication